How First-Time Home Loan Borrowers Benefit from No-CIBIL Requirement

 Also Read: Understanding CIBIL Score: What is it and Why it Matters

-With the no-CIBIL rule, first-time buyers are no longer restricted by the lack of a credit score.
+With the no-CIBIL score requirement, first-time buyers are no longer restricted by the lack of a credit score.
 This ensures wider access to homeownership and reduces barriers for new applicants.

 Encourages Financial Inclusion

 The policy encourages participation from first-time earners and individuals from Tier 2 and Tier 3 cities.
-By widening the scope of eligibility, the rule plays an important role in promoting financial inclusion.
+By widening the scope of eligibility, it plays an important role in promoting financial inclusion.

 Builds Borrower Credit History